TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Remove-B1BypassCode.md

 ```

 ## DESCRIPTION
-This function is used to remove a bypass code from BloxOne Cloud
+This function is used to remove a bypass code from Infoblox Portal

 ## EXAMPLES